 Eating with others can be as important as adding vitamins to your diet.
 A social atmosphere stimulates your mind and helps you enjoy meals.
 When you enjoy mealtimes, you’re more likely to eat better.
 If you live alone, eating with company will take some strategizing, but the effort will pay off.

-- Make a date to share lunch or dinners with grandchildren, nieces, nephews, friends, and neighbors on a rotating basis.
+- Make a date to share lunch or dinners with children, grandchildren, nieces, nephews, friends, and neighbors on a rotating basis.

 - Join in by taking a class, volunteering, or going on an outing, all of which can lead to new friendships and dining buddies.

 - Adult day care centers provide both companionship and nutritious meals for older adults who are isolated and lonely, or unable to prepare their own meals.

 - Senior meal programs are a great way to meet others.
 Contact your local Senior Center, YMCA, congregation, or high school and ask about senior meal programs.

 First, check with your doctor to see if your loss of appetite could be due to medication you're taking, and whether the medication or dosage can be changed.
 Try natural flavor enhancers such as olive oil, vinegar, garlic, onions, ginger, and spices to boost your appetite.

 Make chewing easier by drinking smoothies made with fresh fruit, yogurt, and protein powder.
 Eat steamed veggies and soft food such as couscous, rice, and yogurt.
 Consult your dentist to make sure your dentures are properly fitted.

 Drink 8 – 10 glasses of water each day.
 Take a drink of water after each bite of food, add sauces and salsas to your food to moisten it, avoid commercial mouthwash, and ask your doctor about artificial saliva products.

 I don’t like healthy food